Mike Hilgemann, Ph.D.

 - School of Arts & Sciences, Department of Technology and Mathematics

 Ph.D in Mathematics, Iowa State University, 2010

 B.S. in Mathematics, Minnesota State University, 2005

 As a faculty member at Dalton State since 2010, I teach many mathematics courses ranging from freshman level general education math courses like Intro to Math Modeling and College Algebra, up to the Calculus and Linear Algebra courses for STEM majors, as well as courses for mathematics majors such as Abstract Algebra and Number Theory.
-In 2018 I was honored to receive Dalton State's Faculty Award for Excellence in Teaching.
+In Spring 2018 I was honored to receive Dalton State's Faculty Award for Excellence in Teaching.
 A member of the Honors Program Council here at Dalton State, one of my interests is teaching courses designed for honors students interested in delving into the applications, development, and history of mathematics.
-I am also interested and active in supervising undergraduate mathematics research, so please contact me if you are interested in mathematics research opportunities, especially those related to linear or abstract algebra.
+I am also active in supervising undergraduate mathematics research, and have so far supervised two math majors in research projects related to abstract algebra as well as serving on the School of Arts & Sciences Undergraduate Rearch Committee.
+Please contact me if you are interested in mathematics research opportunities, especially anything related to linear algebra, abstract algebra, or mathematics education.